 Engine oil is the most important item to check on your mower.
 Nothing kills an engine as quickly as a low oil level, but it’s important to get it right, too much oil is also bad for the motor.

-A mower engine requires oil if the oil level reads below the low level oil mark on the dipstick.
-A dipstick has two oil level indicating marks, upper mark indicates the full level and the lower mark the low oil level.
+A mower engine requires oil if the oil level reads below the low-level oil mark on the dipstick.
+A dipstick has two oil levels indicating marks, the upper mark indicates the full level, and the lower mark the low oil level.
 Add oil until it reaches the upper oil level mark on the dipstick.

 Checking Mower Oil Level